 The Central Transportation Planning Staff (CTPS) to the Boston Region MPO has performed data collection and analysis for MBTA Title VI reporting since the 1980s and has produced the MBTA's 2005, 2008, 2011, 2014, and 2017 Title VI triennial reports to submit to the FTA.
-CTPS has also conducted annual internal reports for the MBTA since 2005, and quarterly reports for the FTA as required.
-This work program represents a continuation of CTPS's involvement in the MBTA's Title VI monitoring efforts, and outlines the monitoring that will be completed in state fiscal year (SFY) 2018.
+CTPS has also conducted annual internal reports for the MBTA since 2005 and quarterly reports for the FTA as required.
+This work program represents a continuation of CTPS's involvement in the MBTA's Title VI monitoring efforts and outlines the monitoring that will be completed in state fiscal year (SFY) 2019, which will provide some of the data for the analyses that will be reported in the 2020 triennial report.